Lion (warship): Lion and Lioness of James V

-Lion, or Great Lion was commanded by Sir Robert Barton and later by his nephew John Barton.
+Lion, or Great Lion was commanded by Robert Barton and later by his nephew John Barton.
 Captured by the English off the Kent coast in March 1547.
 In the 1530s this ship had been captured from the English navy and passed into the hands of James V of Scotland.
 The Lion was part of the fleet that James V took to France in 1536 and brought back Madeleine of Valois in 1537.
 Known as Great Lion, she and Salamander were fitted with 15 large wheeled guns and 10 smaller wheeled guns in May 1540, for the king's voyage to Orkney in June.
 John Barton sailed to Dieppe with Great Lion and Salamander in June 1541, and had their 27 guns cleaned and the latter ship re-rigged.
 In December 1542, Mary Willoughby, Salamander and Lion blockaded the London merchant ship Antony of Bruges in a creek on the coast of Brittany near 'Poldavy Haven.'

 In March and April 1544, Lion was prepared for a voyage to France with ambassadors.
 David Lindsay of the Mount, David Paniter, Sir John Campbell of Lundy, and Marco Grimani, Patriarch of Aquileia were rumoured to be passengers.
 Hertford noted this was a prize not to be missed, and the Master of Morton wrote to him pointing out the opportunity to capture friend and foe, including his own father.
 She sailed on 7 April 1544, evading capture.
 The Mary Willoughby, Lyon, Andrew, and three French-built ships menaced the quay of Bridlington on 19 September 1544.